syncfusion-content/xamarin-docs/Xamarin/SfMaps/BubbleMarker.md

 ![Bubble marker color customization](Images/BubbleMinMax.jpg)

-The following code sample gives the complete code for adding bubbles along with its customization.
+The following code sample demonstrates how to add bubbles to maps and customize them

 {% tabs %}